SovanRoy10/Nazaakat-Frontend/README.md

 If you want to contribute to this project, please fork the repository and create a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.

 ---

 Feel free to reach out if you have any questions or suggestions.
-Enjoy shopping at **Nazaakat Store**!
+Enjoy shopping at **Nazaakat Store**! 🚀